Vortices in Black Holes: Abstract

 \section{Abstract}

 We argue that black holes admit vortex structure.
 This is based both on a graviton-condensate description of a black hole as well as on a correspondence between black holes and generic objects with maximal entropy compatible with unitarity, so-called saturons.
-We show that due to vorticity, a $Q$-ball-type saturon of a calculable renormalisable theory obeys the same extremality bound on the spin as the black hole.
+We show that due to vorticity, a $Q$-ball-type saturon of a calculable renormalizable theory obeys the same extremality bound on the spin as the black hole.
 Correspondingly, a black hole with extremal spin emerges as a graviton condensate with vorticity.
+This offers a topological explanation for the stability of extremal black holes against Hawking evaporation.
 Next, we show that in the presence of mobile charges, the global vortex traps a magnetic flux of the gauge field.
 This can have macroscopically-observable consequences.
 For instance, the most powerful jets observed in active galactic nuclei can potentially be accounted for.
 As a signature, such emissions can occur even without a magnetized accretion disk surrounding the black hole.
 The flux entrapment can provide an observational window to various hidden sectors, such as millicharged dark matter.